 Walt Disney World: Some of the one-of-a-kind rides here include Spaceship Earth, Mission: SPACE, Test Track, Kilimanjaro Safaris, and the Seven Dwarfs Mine Train.

-Disneyland: You’ll only find the Matterhorn Bobsleds, the Finding Nemo Submarine Voyage, Pixar Pal-A-Round, and Radiator Springs Racers here.
-Also, be on the lookout for the re-imagined Tower of Terror at Disney California Adventure; today, it's called Guardians of the Galaxy – Mission: Breakout!
+Disneyland: You’ll only find the Matterhorn Bobsleds, the Finding Nemo Submarine Voyage, Pixar Pal-A-Round, Radiator Springs Racers, and Guardians of the Galaxy – Mission: Breakout here.

 Shows and entertainment